Altosil/Altosil/README.md

 - 👋 Hi, My name is @Altosil
 - 👀 I’m interested in create a new sport platform
 - 🌱 I’m currently learning how to do it
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking for people who can help me in this journey
-- 📫 How to reach me ...
+- 📫 How to reach me?...
+Send me an email to luisan1978@hotmail.es

 <!---
 Altosil/Altosil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.